 Description

-The memorial stands in a prominent position in the churchyard, beside the south porch of the Church of St Mary (Grade II*).
-It comprises a blind wheel-head cross rising from a tapering plinth, with a two-stepped base.
-The front face of the cross bears a reversed sword carved in low relief.
-The Portland stone memorial stands approximately 3.3m high.
+The Benhall War Memorial Cross is located prominently in the churchyard beside the south porch of the Church of St Mary, which is listed as Grade II*.
+The memorial features a blind wheel-head cross that rises from a tapering plinth, resting on a two-stepped base.
+The front face of the cross is decorated with a reversed sword carved in low relief.
+Made of Portland stone, the memorial stands approximately 3.3 meters high.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.